Municipal Solid Waste Disposal Areas

 This document provides additional guidance addressing the information requested in a permit application with respect to the construction quality assurance during construction of a municipal solid waste disposal area.
 This document is intended to supplement the EPA’s Solid Waste Disposal Facility Criteria – A Technical Manual.
 Both documents should be used when preparing information for the permit application.
 The manual is available from the National Technical Information Service (NTIS).
 The telephone numbers are 1-800-553-NTIS or (703) 487-4650.
 The order number is PB94-100-450.

-Title 132 – Integrated Solid Waste Management Regulations.
+There are two interrelated functions within the process of constructing a municipal solid waste disposal area that will perform in the manner envisioned in Title 132 – Integrated Solid Waste Management Regulations.
 They are Quality Control (QC) and Quality Assurance (QA).
 Based on past American Society for Testing Materials (ASTM) definitions, quality control can be thought of as a planned system of activities, or the use of such a system, whose purpose is to provide a level of quality that meets the needs of users.
 The objective of quality control is to provide stable quality that is safe, adequate, dependable, and economic.
 Quality assurance is a planned system of activities whose purpose is to provide assurance that the overall quality control program is in fact being effectively implemented.
 This involves verifications, audits, and the evaluation of the quality factors that affect the specification, production, inspection, and use of the product, service, system, or environment.
 Together QA/QC comprise Construction Quality Assurance (CQA).

 The construction quality assurance plan must be a written part of the permit application.
 A construction report documenting that the facility was constructed according to the permit application, including CQA tests and activities, must be submitted for review and approval prior to any final permit issuance and waste disposal activities.
 CQA begins with the delineation of site materials and conditions.
 In general, all soils, differentiated in the test holes by the investigating geologist, should be sampled sufficiently to provide material for complete index testing.
 Index tests are Atterberg limit, gradation, specific gravity, natural moisture content and density, and compacted density (standard or modified).
 On the basis of the geologic test hole logs and the index tests, detailed tests can be assigned.
 Detailed tests may include triaxial and direct shear, bearing strength, shrink-swell ratio, consolidation potential, and hydraulic conductivity.
 This part of the CQA process should feature discussion and agreement between the applicant, designer, and investigator that the conditions and soils at the site are adequately delineated and will produce the desired end result.